-j.
 Instate Cancellations - A voter on your list who has moved out of your town and registered in new CT Town.
-The voter's electronic data has been removed from your town and moved to the new town.
+The voter's electronic data has been transferred from your town and moved to the new town.
+This record is not deleted in CVRS and can be found in a statewide search.

 The registration cards for these voters should be marked to indicate they are no longer voters in your town.
-Move card out of your (active, inactive and off) files and after 5 years these cards can be destroyed with approval as noted above.
+Move card out of your (active, inactive, and off) files and after 5 years these cards can be destroyed with approval as noted above.